gianmarco-mameli/snapshot-proxy-cam/README.md

+Originally a fork but unfortunately the original repo is not available anymore

 # snapshot-proxy-cam

 Proxy Cam for (currently) shitty W5 (need fallbacked because doesnt support officialy snapshot endpoint and so don't want to fix repetitive E500)